 Visit the website for our 35th anniversary exhibition, CATALYST, to see more information about past exhibitions, participating artists, locations, board members, programs, and stories about WPA.
 Click HERE.

 WPA has a 1,500 sq. ft. ground floor, office/project space in the Atlantic Plumbing Building at 8th and V Sts.
-NW in an area newly dubbed North End Shaw.
+NW.
 Our immediate neighbors include Howard University, Duke Ellington School of the Arts’ temporary home, the 9:30 Club, the Atlantic Plumbing Cinemas, Hamiltonian Gallery, and dozens of new restaurants and nightclubs.